What is Project.BB?

 If a cigarette butt ends up in the sea during tidal changes, one butt is enough to pollute hundreds of liters of water.
 The cigarette filters do not decay and decompose into microplastics.
 The filters not only contain plastic, but also a cocktail of toxic substances: arsenic (rat poison!), Lead, nicotine and pesticides.
 If the discarded filter breaks up, those chemicals seep into the ground or water and sooner or later also enter our food system.

-What does the pilot with Municipality of The Hague mean?
+What does the pilot with the municipality of The Hague mean?

 We are going to work on an experimental basis around the beach pavilions in Scheveningen at the Zwarte Pad.
 The experiments should start a discussion about how we deal with litter and the use of robots in outdoor areas.